Downham Market Academy: Drama and music

 The drama department is active in the academy, offering a range of extracurricular activities and producing a variety of productions each year.
 Sixth Sense Theatre Company is part of the drama department in the academy and teaches senior pupils the art of touring a production.
 Every summer the company tours a production; in recent years they have performed in Scotland, the Channel Islands and Australia.

 The music department runs several orchestras and arranges instrument tuition for pupils.
 The department stages a number of concerts throughout the year including the annual Christmas and recital concerts.

 Leavers videos

 In July 2015, the Academy became notable for a viral video produced for the departing Year 11 students, which featured many of the current staff members lip-syncing to Queen's "Don't Stop Me Now".
 The video quickly gained attention, reaching 14,000 views in two weeks.
 It was directed by current Media Studies teacher Ian Gooda and ex-students Sam Lance and Lois Nash.
 A sequel was released in July 2016, featuring Bonnie Tyler's "Holding Out For A Hero".
 A third video was released in 2017, this time parodying the American television show Friends, and its theme tune "I'll Be There for You".
 It was again produced by Ian Gooda, Sam Lance, Lois Nash and Jamie Robinson.
 The videos continued to be produced annually until the final effort in 2019.

-Sports

-Sports facilities on site include football and hockey pitches, tennis courts, basketball courts, cricket nets and a leisure centre (run by the Borough Council) which holds a sports hall, gym and swimming pool, which the school regularly use.